Leave a Review & Get 30% OFF - Limited Time Offer!

 Last updated: January 27, 2026|5 min read|By InterviewMan Team

-so my friend Priya told me six months before my Airbnb onsite that culture carries the same weight as coding in their final debrief. i laughed at her. actually laughed lol. then i sat in my car for twenty minutes after the onsite staring at the steering wheel because i got rejected over a belonging question, not coding, not system design, a question about making someone feel welcome on a team. had twelve STAR stories ready and every single one was about shipping features or handling disagreements or technical stuff. not one about inclusion.
-Priya's face when i told her was something.
+so my friend Priya told me six months before my Airbnb onsite that culture carries the same weight as coding in their final debrief. i laughed at her. actually laughed lol. then i sat in my car for twenty minutes after the onsite staring at the steering wheel because i got rejected over a belonging question, not coding, not system design, a question about making someone feel welcome on a team. had twelve STAR stories ready and every single one was about shipping features or handling disagreements or technical stuff. not one about inclusion. the way Priya looked at me when i told her, she did not say anything for like five seconds which is Priya for "i literally warned you." and "Be a Host" and "Belonging" are their actual core values, not poster slogans, the culture interviewer asked me three questions and all three were about making people feel like they belong. i had nothing. i tried to come up with something about onboarding a new engineer at my last company and honestly while i was saying it out loud i knew it sounded like garbage. mediocre coders who nail culture get offers and strong coders who blow it get rejected, Priya had warned me and i thought she was being dramatic. she was not lol.

 ok let me talk about the actual rounds though because the coding was a completely different experience from Google.
-Airbnb interviewers talk to you. during my forty five minute phone screen i got DFS connected components and knocked it out in about twenty minutes and my interviewer spent the rest of the time helping me look for edge cases. she literally said "you might want to check empty input" and i nearly fell out of my chair because at Google nobody hands you anything. at Airbnb they nudge you. they draw on the whiteboard with you. during system design my interviewer was standing next to me at the board sketching alongside me instead of sitting across the room watching. it felt like pair programming.
+Airbnb interviewers talk to you. during my forty five minute phone screen i got DFS connected components and knocked it out in about twenty minutes and my interviewer spent the rest of the time helping me look for edge cases, she literally said "you might want to check empty input" and i nearly fell out of my chair because at Google nobody hands you anything. at Airbnb they nudge you. they draw on the whiteboard with you. during system design my interviewer was standing next to me at the board sketching alongside me. pair programming energy honestly. oh and before the phone screen there is HackerRank, two problems, medium, forty five minutes. i had array manipulation and a binary tree problem, Priya got a graph instead of the tree so they rotate through a bank of questions. they want real running code not pseudocode which threw me coming from Google where everything was whiteboard. then a thirty minute recruiter call, basically checking if you are a normal human who actually wants the job.

 Priya was right about literally everything. culture stories are what decide your outcome at this company. real ones with names and moments you actually lived through. i learned that the expensive way lol